hassoudi/gym-application-android/README.md

 # gym-application-android
-This ripository contains an end to end sample application of using the IBM Werables SDK with a combination of bluemix services.
+This demo app shows how to build an app that utilizes Wearable sensors using the IBM Wearables SDK combined with Bluemix services.
-The application displays simple gym application that enable to detect (using Android wear device sensors) variety of gym exercise movemenets and can track the repeast count.
+This simple Gym application detects various exercises the trainee performs and counts the number of repetitions.
+An Android Wear device is used to sense movements and an Android Mobile Phone is used to interpret the data, recognize the movements and display repetiotions count to the trainee.
+A web-based Dashboard is available for the Coach, showing trainees' performance and allowing to send feedback to the trainee using push notifications.

-Another part of the sample application is a dashboard where you can see all the users results and notify users with comments about their exercises. you can access the dashboard here: http://wearablessdkgym.mybluemix.net/
+You can access the dashboard here: http://wearablessdkgym.mybluemix.net/

-### The use of Bluemix
+### Utilization of Bluemix
-1. Node.js server hosting - hosting the dashboard and the endpoints for the use of the application
+1. Node.js server hosting - hosting the dashboard and the endpoints for the use of the application.
-2. Mobile Client Access Service - used to perform fast and easy login using the Facebook account
+2. Mobile Client Access Service - used for fast and easy login using a Facebook (or other) account.
-3. Cloudant Service - used to store all the exercise data per user
+3. Cloudant Service - used for secured data storage on the phone and synchronizing it to the cloud.
-4. Push Service - used to send user based notifications from the dashboard
+4. Push Service - used for sending user-specific notifications from the dashboard.

 ### Detailed end to end flow